-- Pour the hot cream over the chocolate, put lid on the food processor bowl, and let sit for 2-3 minutes.
+- Pour the hot cream over the chocolate, put the lid on the food processor bowl and pulse for 2 seconds.

-- Dont’ over-mix your ganache or it will turn grainy as it sets up.
+- Don't' over-mix your ganache or it will turn grainy as it sets up.

 Note: A food processor makes easy work of creating a chocolate ganache.

 - Finely chop your chocolate and put it in a microwave-safe mixing bowl.